methusael13/fractals/README.md

 # Fractals
-A demonstration of classic fractals with a color ramp generator in C
+A demonstration of classic fractals with a color palette generator in C

 # Building
 Clone this repository